visualbis/react-querybuilder/README.md

 To use it:

 1. tag your commit using [semantic versioning](http://semver.org/)
-2. run `npm run generate-changelog`
+2. run `yarn run generate-changelog`
 3. enter your github credentials at the prompt
 4. commit
 5. push your commit and tags